Jeffrey Epstein accuser Jennifer Araoz files first lawsuit following his death

-NEW YORK (WABC) -- Jeffrey Epstein accuser Jennifer Araoz has filed the first lawsuit in the wake of his death.
+NEW YORK (WABC) -- A woman who claims that Jeffrey Epstein raped her as a teenager has filed the first lawsuit in the wake of his death.

-The suit names Epstein's associate Ghislaine Maxwell and three of his employees as enabling Epstein to carry out sexual abuse.
+The suit filed by Jennifer Araoz named Epstein's former girlfriend Ghislaine Maxwell and three of his employees as enabling Epstein to carry out sexual abuse.
+Araoz said Epstein had several sexual encounters with her when she was underage and forcibly raped her in 2002.

-Several women who say they were abused by Epstein are expected to file suits against his estate Wednesday as New York's Child Victims Act goes into effect.
+Several women who said they were abused by the disgraced multi-millionaire are expected to file suits against his estate Wednesday as New York's Child Victims Act goes into effect.

+This state law makes it easier for people to file civil lawsuits over sexual abuse, as it opens the one-year window for people to file lawsuits over alleged sexual abuse regardless of how long ago it occurred.

+Sixty-six-year-old Epstein died Saturday after hanging himself inside his jail cell at Manhattan's Metropolitan Correctional Center.
+Along with lawsuits filed, several investigations have launched and conspiracy theories have swirled, surrounding the circumstances of his life and death.

 RELATED: 7 On Your Side Investigates chronic staffing shortages at facility housing Jeffrey Epstein